Uncertainties in QE and RES events at LBNF due to hadronic production in FSI: Introduction

-Neutrinos are weakly interacting massive (extremely tiny mass ) particles that interact very rarely with matter.
-Due to its weakly interacting nature, it is very hard to detect them in ordinary detectors.
-The detector proposed by the DUNE collaboration is an extremely advanced detector of this generation compared to other baseline neutrino experiment detectors.
-This multipurpose DUNE detector will have a modular structure and each module has different technology and each detector is capable of detecting neutrino events and other rare phenomena.
-Neutrino interacts with the charged current(CC) and neutral current (NC) processes.
-Interaction event with the CC process produced lepton ( $e^{+},e^{-},\mu^{+}, \mu^{-}, \tau^{+}, \tau^{-}$ ) corresponding to the neutrino flavors ($ \nu_{e}, \bar{\nu_{e}},\nu_{\mu}, \bar{\nu_{\mu}}, \nu_{\tau}, \bar{\nu_{\tau}}$) and hadrons in the final states.
-Interaction events with the NC produce the same neutrino flavor and hadrons in the final states, these processes are not considered in our MC sample.
-The CC processes are further modeled based on the neutrino energy and those main processes are CC - Quasi-Elastic (QE), Resonance (RES), Deep Inelastic Scattering (DIS), and two particle-two hole or Meson Exchange Current (2p2h/MEC).
-These CC interaction processes have energy dependent cross-sections.
-The study of these neutrino-nucleon interaction processes in the nuclear medium becomes complicated.
-In these scattering phenomena, the neutrinos interact with the nucleons present inside the target nucleus and produced the secondary leptons and hadrons.
-As we know these nucleons are not non-interacting hence nuclear effects can not be ignored while studying the physics related to neutrino nucleon interactions.
-Recent neutrino experiments are using a material with a high atomic number as detector materials in order to increase the interaction rates and that further added systematic uncertainty in neutrino energy reconstruction due to nuclear effects.
-Major nuclear effects present in the nuclear targets are, uncertainties from the binding energy, multinuclear correlation, nuclear Fermi motion effects, and final-state interactions (FSI) of produced hadrons in different interaction channels.
-The requirement for accurate knowledge of neutrino oscillation parameters depends on many factors among which precise reconstruction of neutrino energy is of utmost importance.
-The neutrino oscillation probability itself rely on the energy of the neutrinos, and any inaccurate measurement of neutrino energy will be disseminated to the measurements of neutrino oscillation parameters since it causes uncertainties in the cross-section measurement and event identification.
-These kinds of systematics can be constrained either by using the electron scattering ( e-A ) data or using a simple target like neutrino-hydrogen scattering $(\nu(\bar{\nu})-H )$ data.
-We are performing simulation with the later option to get an idea about the amount of systematics available in the measurable energy using Ar target.
+Neutrinos are large (very small mass) weakly interacting particles that only interact with matter very seldom.
+It is quite difficult to detect them in regular detectors due to their weakly interacting nature.
+In comparison to other baseline neutrino experiment detectors, the DUNE collaboration's proposed detector is an exceedingly advanced detector of this generation.
+This versatile DUNE detector will be built in a modular format, with each module containing unique technologies capable of detecting neutrino occurrences and other unusual phenomena.
+The charged current (CC) and neutral current (NC) processes interact with neutrinos.
+In the final stages, an interactive event with the CC process created leptons ($e^{+},e^{-},\mu^{+}, \mu^{-}, \tau^{+}, \tau^{-}$) corresponding to neutrino flavors ($ \nu_{e}, \bar{\nu_{e}},\nu_{\mu}, \bar{\nu_{\mu}}, \nu_{\tau}, \bar{\nu_{\tau}}$) and hadrons.
+In our Monte Carlo (MC) sample, interaction events with the NC create the same neutrino flavor and hadrons in the final states.
+The primary CC processes include CC-Quasi-Elastic (QE), Resonance (RES), Deep Inelastic Scattering (DIS), and Meson Exchange Current (MEC), which are all modeled based on neutrino energy.
+The cross-sections of these CC interaction mechanisms are energy-dependent.
+The investigation of these neutrino-nucleus interactions in the nuclear medium become more difficult.
+The neutrinos interact with the nucleons inside the target nucleus to form secondary leptons and hadrons in these scattering processes.
+Because these nucleons are not non-interacting, nuclear effects must be taken into account when researching the physics of neutrino-nucleon interactions.
+To boost interaction rates, recent neutrino experiments have used material with a high atomic number as detector materials, which has increased systematic uncertainty in neutrino reconstruction energy due to nuclear effects.
+Uncertainties from the multi-nuclear correlation, nuclear Fermi motion effects, binding energy, and final-state interactions (FSI) of created hadrons in distinct interaction channels are all major nuclear effects present in nuclear targets.
+At both the momentum transferred distribution and the double differential cross-sections, the fermionic motion of the nucleons, as well as the Pauli blocking mechanism, have distinct and noticeable impacts.
+Furthermore, it was discovered that the nucleon separation energy has a significant impact on the momentum transferred distribution \cite{perez}.
+The need for precise neutrino oscillation parameter knowledge is influenced by several factors, the most important of which is the correct reconstruction of neutrino energy.
+The likelihood of neutrino oscillation is based on neutrino energy, and any inaccuracy in neutrino energy measurement will affect neutrino oscillation parameter measurements because it generates uncertainty in cross-section measurement and event identification.
+The electron scattering (e-A) data or a simple target like neutrino-hydrogen scattering ($\nu(\bar{\nu})$-H) data can be used to constrain these kinds of systematic errors.
+We are running a simulation using the latter option to see how many systematic uncertainties there are in the measurable energy when utilizing the Ar target.